 The College strives to staff according to its needs - based upon both internal and external trends.
-The work completed by the Dean of Research, Planning and Institutional Effectiveness and his staff provide ongoing analyses of data that are pertinent to both internal and external trends, however, the College has not utilized these data or its analyses to their potential to refine project staffing needs, understand turnover cycles, or to identify strategies that could help to address both internal and external staffing needs.
+The work completed by the Dean of Research, Planning and Institutional Effectiveness and his staff provide ongoing analyses of data that is pertinent to both internal and external trends, however, the College has not utilized this data or its analyses to its fullest to project staffing needs, understand turnover cycles, or to identify strategies and processes that could help to address both internal and external staffing needs.

-Most requests for staffing have come from individual managers and supervisors identifying a specific need within their School or division (either refilling vacant positions or filling new positions per Board Policy 4000).
-They submit requests via a relatively new process identified as Non Faculty Prioritization.
-Requests for new positions (or to refill existing vacancies) have then been reviewed by the Superintendent-President's Cabinet for approval of the position and its funding.
+Up to this time, most requests for staffing have come as a result of individual managers and supervisors identifying a specific need within their department or division and asking for assistance, which is provided through the staffing process (either refilling vacant positions or filling new positions per Board Policy 4000).
+Traditionally, managers have identified new positions that they believe are justified and warranted based upon department needs.
+Requests for new positions (or to refill existing vacancies) have then been reviewed by President's Cabinet for approval of the position and its funding.
 Once approved, the manager then follows the process outlined in Board Policy 4000 to fill the position.
+(EVIDENCE HERE....SAMPLE CABINET MINUTES)

-(RACHEL EVIDENCE ....REFERENCE TO BP 4000 respective Deans generate a list of faculty positions needed and work with the Academic Senate to determine a priority list of faculty hires (SEE WYLY HERE FOR DETAILS).
+Our first attempt at creating a formalized Staffing Plan has been initiated as the College standardized the its staffing request and process.
+In 2012, HR initiated the Non Faculty Priorizition process wherein all managers made specific requests in January and were reviewed in June (SEE RACHEL HERE FOR DETAILS).
+EVIDENCE NEEDED Additionally, each year faculty and their respective Deans generate a list of faculty positions needed and work with the Academic Senate to determine a priority list of faculty hires (SEE WYLY HERE FOR DETAILS).
 EVIDENCE NEEDED.
-Both the faculty and the non-faculty position request processes will serve as the basis for development of a formal staffing plan for SCC.
+Both the faculty and the non-faculty position request processes will serve as a springboard toward the full development of the staffing plan.

-The design of a more formalized Staffing Plan has been initiated as the College has now refined its staffing request process.
-As stated above, in 2012, HR initiated the Non Faculty Prioritization process wherein all managers made specific requests annually (January) and prioritize for funding each June (SEE RACHEL HERE FOR DETAILS).
-EVIDENCE NEEDED Additionally, each year faculty and their

-Finally, the newly hired AVPHR has determined that the College could benefit from a comprehensive staffing plan that includes both internal and external needs analysis.
-The Human Resources Department will work with the Dean of Research, Planning and Institutional Effectiveness and staff to develop a comprehensive staffing plan by 2016.
-This Plan will incorporate all factors described above, to include an analysis either internal or external demographics, identification and evaluation of currently held resources (including current employees), a gap analysis to identify needs that are unmet, criteria to evaluate both the importance and the urgency of such needs, and formal procedures to meet a clear delineation of staffing needs of the Institution.
+A comprehensive master staffing plan The College could benefit from a master staffing plan that includes internal and external needs analysis, The Human Resources Department will work with the Dean of Research, Planning and Institutional Effectiveness and staff to develop a comprehensive staffing plan by the end of 2016.
+HR will work to develop this comprehensive staffing plan which will incorporate all factors described within this section, to include an analysis of the impact of either internal or external trends, identification and evaluation of currently held resources (including current employees), a gap analysis to identify needs that are unmet, criteria to evaluate both the importance and the urgency of such needs, and a clear process to follow that can meet the needs of the Institution.

-Item 7.
-The College will work with the Board on goals to establish reserve levels funding available for IPPs, staff development, equipment replacement, etc. (Standard III.D)
+7. The College will work with the Board on goals to establish reserve levels funding available for IPPs, staff development, equipment replacement, etc. Standard III.D

-As part of several budget presentations to the Governing Board, varying levels of reserves were discussed (ESTABLISH A TIMEFRAME HERE REMEMBER SINCE 2011), including the consequences of falling below the minimum 5% level and the impact of maintaining lower reserve levels have on the District's operations. [evidence] The Solano College Governing Board in its Policy 3010 - General Fund Contingency Reserve - outlines a minimum of five percent of the unrestricted budget which also corresponds to the minimum guideline recommended by the State Chancellor's Office.
-[E3.7.1 General Fund Contingency Reserve 3010 - Board Policie]
+As part of several budget presentations to the Governing Board, varying levels of reserves were discussed (ESTABLISH A TIMEFRAME HERE REMEMBER SINCE 2011), including the consequences of falling below the minimum 5% level and the impact of maintaining lower reserve levels have on the District's operations. [evidence] The Solano College Governing Board in its Policy 3010 - General Fund Contingency Reserve - outlines a minimum of five percent of the unrestricted budget which also corresponds to the minimum guideline recommended by the State Chancellor's Office. [evidence policy here]